International Steel Agreement

-The International Steel Agreement was instituted in 1926 in Europe and was the first international steel cartel.
+The International Steel Agreement was an international steel cartel from 1926 to 1939.
 Its purpose was to sustain prices, and to equitably divide up quotas amongst member states and companies, which represented around two-thirds of the world's steel exports, as well as to secure the member states' supplies of iron ore and coke, which were indispensable to their steel industries.
 It faced difficulties due to Nazi Germany's desire to re-arm and increased British and American exports after the Wall Street crash of 1929.

+The cartel was largely unsuccessfui in price fixing.

 Background

 Economic context

 At the beginning of the 20th century, German steel production was four times greater than that of France.
 While it was reduced to half its pre-war amount after the defeat of 1918, by 1929 it had once again attained its 1913 level.
 Meanwhile, France almost tripled its pre-war level, but still could not reach German levels.
 It was highly dependent on German coke: due to its low quality and carbon level, French coal (from the North and North-East) was only partly usable as coke, and coal from Lorraine was not usable at all.

 The Germans had flooded the mine shafts of 18 out of 19 French mining companies during the war.
 The Allied occupation of the Rhineland after World War I was followed by the occupation of the Ruhr from 1923 to 1925, Dawes Plan of 16 August 1924 regulated German post-war reparations payments, which would henceforth be indexed to Germany's economic performance.
 In 1925, the Northern French mining basin once again reached its 1913 level, and the French grip on German coal was loosened.

 The members of the cartel represented only 35% of total production, but two-thirds of worldwide steel product exports.
 The United States produced 47 million tons of steel in 1926, but only exported 2,3 million.
 Exports from the Ruhr (5,6 million tons of steel out of a total production of 16 million), were twice as high as exports from the United States, and a third of German production.

 The world market was dominated by five big producer countries: the United States (47,4% of production in 1929), Germany (13,3%), the United Kingdom (8,3%), France (8%) and Belgium and Luxembourg collectively (5,6%) who altogether produced 83% of the world steel production of 122 million tons in 1929.
 Exports of steel products were only about a sixth of this total production, that is 20,5 million tons.